 We Are Aware.

-We acknowledge the fashion industry has a far-reaching and wide-ranging effect on the planet and its people; and believe we must work together as a collective to make sustainable practises and behaviours commonplace, with a greater conscience towards the human and environmental cost of clothing.
+We acknowledge the fashion industry has a far-reaching and wide-ranging effect on the planet and its people; and believe we must work together as a collective to make sustainable practices and behaviours commonplace, with a greater conscience towards the human and environmental cost of clothing.

 We understand that change begins with us, one action at a time.

 We value integrity and transparency.
 For this reason, we want to share our ongoing journey and commitment to participating in positive change for our industry.